Arkansas–Ole Miss football rivalry: 2021 − Battle Between Ranked Teams II

 The 2021 matchup was the first since 2016 in which both teams were ranked.
-Ole Miss was ranked #17 coming off of a 42-21 loss to Alabama the week before, while Arkansas was ranked #13 coming off of a humiliating 37-0 shutout defeat at the hands of 2nd-ranked Georgia in Athens.
+Ole Miss was ranked #17 coming off of a 42–21 loss to Alabama the week before, while Arkansas was ranked #13 coming off of a humiliating 37–0 shutout defeat at the hands of 2nd-ranked Georgia in Athens.
 The game, which took place during Ole Miss' Homecoming Weekend, proved to be a high-scoring affair for the entire duration, as both teams traded touchdowns and neither team had a lead of greater than 10 points.
-At the end of the game, Arkansas had scored a touchdown to make it 52-51 Ole Miss, but instead of going for the extra point to force overtime, Sam Pittman elected to go for 2 points.
-This caused Ole Miss fans to become very anxious, as this was the exact same score as the 2015 game (the only difference being that that game went to overtime), where a successful 2-point attempt from Arkansas kept Ole Miss from winning the SEC West (as while they beat the eventual division winner Alabama, they had two losses to Florida 38-10 and eventually Arkansas 53-52 in overtime) and going to the SEC Championship in Atlanta.
-Ole Miss however was successfully able to stop the 2-point attempt and won 52-51.
-The Rebels would go on to finish 10-3 (6-2 in the SEC) and lost to Baylor 21-7 in the Sugar Bowl, finishing #11 in the rankings.
-Arkansas finished 9-4 (4-4 in the SEC), and won the Outback Bowl 24-10 over Penn State while finishing #21 in the rankings.
+At the end of the game, Arkansas had scored a touchdown as time expired to make it 52–51 Ole Miss, but instead of going for the extra point to force overtime, Sam Pittman elected to go for 2 points.
+This caused Ole Miss fans to become very anxious, as this was the exact same score as the 2015 game (the only difference being that that game went to overtime), where a successful 2-point attempt from Arkansas kept Ole Miss from winning the SEC West and going to the SEC Championship in Atlanta (While Ole Miss defeated Alabama 43–37 in Tuscaloosa, they had 2 conference losses compared to Alabama's one loss to them).
+Ole Miss however was successfully able to stop the 2-point attempt and won 52–51.
+The Rebels would go on to finish 10–3 (6–2 in the SEC) and lost to Baylor 21–7 in the Sugar Bowl, finishing #11 in the rankings.
+Arkansas finished 9–4 (4–4 in the SEC), and won the Outback Bowl 24–10 over Penn State while finishing #21 in the rankings.
+Arkansas got revenge in the 2022 matchup, winning 42–27 in Fayetteville to upset the #14 Rebels after being up by as much as 42–6 in the 3rd quarter.
+The Razorbacks and Rebels both had disappointing seasons, however.
+Arkansas was picked to finish 3rd in the SEC West and climbed up to #10 following a 3–0 start, but lost their next 3 games to Texas A&M, Alabama, and Mississippi State and finished 7–6, although they did win the Liberty Bowl in a 55–53 triple-overtime shootout against Kansas to get their 2nd bowl win in a row under Coach Pittman.
+Ole Miss was predicted to finish 4th in the SEC West but started out 7–0 and actually led the division after Alabama lost to Tennessee.
+But they couldn't sustain their momentum and lost to LSU on the road by a score of 45–20.
+The Rebels still had a chance to win the division with a home win over Alabama and wins over Arkansas and Mississippi State plus another conference loss by LSU, but they lost to all 3 and finished 8–5 following their Texas Bowl loss to Texas Tech.